1NCE-GmbH/1nce-iot-device-onboarding/README.md

 ### The script

-The build script starts by installing some tools, namely ZIP, WGET, and YQ.
-Those packages can only be installed if `apt` or `apk` package manager is available.
-The second step will be checking and extracting the values from `deploymentValues.yaml`.
+The build script starts by checking and extracting the values from `deploymentValues.yaml`.
 Then, all the node dependencies will be installed using `npm ci` just before bundling and zipping it.
 Finally, all the files will be moved to the build folder, and values extracted from `deploymentValues.yaml` placed in the right spots.
 Now, the project is ready to go.

 ```sh
 ./scripts/build.sh {{ENVIRONMENT}} {{VERSION}}